chopralab/mop_reactivity_analysis/README.md

 # 2-Methoxy propylene (MOP) Reactivity Analysis

 This project holds the files of the paper entitled [Graph-based machine learning predicts and interprets diagnostic isomer-selective ion-molecule reactions using tandem mass spectrometry](https://chemrxiv.org/articles/Graph_Based_Machine_Learning_Interprets_Diagnostic_Isomer-Selective_Ion-Molecule_Reactions_in_Tandem_Mass_Spectrometry/11466183).
-It is divided in to two directories which hold the two type types of models described in this work: one based on quantum chemical proton affinity calculations (**QM**), and those based on graph-based machine learning (**ML**).
-Applications for such methods include identification of impurities and drug metabolities in complex mixtures.
+It is divided in to two directories which hold the two type types of models described in this work: one based on quantum chemical proton affinity calculations (**QM**), and the other based on graph-based machine learning (**ML**).
+Applications for such methods include identification of impurities and drug metabolites in complex mixtures.

 ## Quantum Mechanics (QM)